crosstheages/public-data/patch-notes-blast.md

   - Fixed an issue with Exclusive card gained from the event not being acknowledged properly.
 - Deck edition
   - Fixed an issue with deck edition not showing the correct runes on cards.
+- Inventory
+  - Fixed an issue with frozen boosters not showing a confirmation window before opening.

+### Known issues

+- Gameplay
+  - There is some performance issue on some devices with lags and impossibility to play cards.
+We are actively working on a setting to reduce effect quality and allow you to play as well as reduce overheating and battery consumption.
+- Shop
+  - We had an issue with the possibility to pay in CTA Token in the shop, it has been disabled for now.
+- Collection
+  - Card list, the book shortcut showing that you have lore to claim should redirect to the lore section directly.
+  - Product detail, the "close" zone of the card displayed in full art is too small.
+  - Product details, the cards from the power list cannot be scrolled.
+- Opening
+  - Opening some displays may take more time than necessary.

+### Potentiel issues

+- Gameplay
+  - Those are issues that have been reported but can't reproduce on our end.
+We need more in-game reports or video on those issues to help us identify the issue.
+  - The end turn button sometimes doesn't trigger.
+If this happens to you, please report it using the in-game bug report feature (F1 on PC or shake your phone).
+  - There is an issue with Explosive rune not triggering before the capture and not allowing for captures.
+If this happens to you, please report it using the in-game bug report feature (F1 on PC or shake your phone).
+  - There is a display issue with the opponent timer not appearing properly.
+If this happens to you, please report it using the in-game bug report feature (F1 on PC or shake your phone).
+  - There is a display issue with players not having the end of timer warning.
+If this happens to you, please report it using the in-game bug report feature (F1 on PC or shake your phone).

 ## 0.24.15087 Hotfix #2